In-Context Learning State Vector with Inner and Momentum Optimization: Implementation Details

 \section{Implementation Details}

-We employ \emph{Llama-2-7B} and \emph{GPT-J-6B} as our LLMs, chosen for their moderate model sizes, open-source and capability for ICL.
-Our method is orthogonal to the choice of transformer-based decoder-only autoregressive LLMs.
-In this paper, we employ a 10-shot as the default ICL setting, and use ``$\rightarrow$'' as the separate token similar to previous works.
+In this paper, we use random sampling to create subsets for each dataset.
+Each subset consists of 10 instances for demonstrations and one instance for a dummy query since we employ a 10-shot as the default ICL setting.
+The remaining instances are split into test and development sets with a 7:3 ratio.
+For experiments with multiple examples, we sample 100 instances instead of 10.
+We use ``$\rightarrow$'' as the separate token similar to previous works.
 We tried other tokens but no significant difference.
 All the experiments are reported over 5 random seeds.
 The inference mechanism with state vector we describe in \S\ref{sec:Basic Inference} has a key hyper-parameter (i.e.the layer $L$).
-Previous studies~\citep{Hendel2023InContextLC} have shown that the choice of $L$ has influence on performance.
-We find the best layer for different tasks via the accuracy on the development set.
+Previous studies~\citep{Hendel2023InContextLC} have shown that the choice of $L$ has an influence on performance.
+We find the best layer for different tasks via the accuracy of the development set.
 For the inner optimization in \S\ref{sec:Average Optimize}, we choose the last seven state vectors to optimize.
 This is because the early state vectors yield subpar performance, primarily due to limitations in the available examples.
 For the momentum optimization, we choose 0.5 as the retention rate for historical momentum from the options of 0.25, 0.5 and 0.75.
-We run all the experiments on NVIDIA A100 80G GPUs.
+We run all the experiments on a single NVIDIA A100 80G GPUs.
+Each of our experiments consumes between 10 minutes to 8 hours of GPU time, depending on the dataset.